plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/synchronized_order_implementation.md

 2. Creating a robust retry mechanism with exponential backoff
 3. Developing fallback strategies for different error scenarios
 4. Implementing in-depth error reporting and diagnostics

+# Synchronized Order Implementation Plan

+**Status: Design Complete - Implementation/Testing DEFERRED (Revised Aug 6, 2025)**

+**Note:** Based on critic feedback prioritizing foundational stability and testing, the implementation and rigorous testing of synchronized order execution described below are **deferred** for Prototype 0.0.1.
+The immediate focus is on stabilizing and testing the core execution path with basic order handling and safety systems.